Faculty and staff at Fredonia are involved in students' lives through a number of

 Faculty and staff are in a unique position to directly observe students on a regular

 basis and notice emotional, social, or behavioral troubles or concerns.

-in school and maximize their college experience.
+and to remain in school and maximize their college experience.

 If you are a member of the faculty or staff, you should know that your intervention